Use Lucent Sky AVM with Azure Pipelines

 cleanDestinationFolder: false

-5. Insert the following code to the .yaml file, which commits the remediated source code to a branch when at least one vulnerability with a priority score of 2 or higher was found.
+5. Insert the following code to the .yml file, which commits the remediated source code to a branch when at least one vulnerability with a priority score of 2 or higher was found.

 - task: PowerShell@2